aerrata/journal/src/content/posts/setup-mariadb-galera-cluster-with-mariadb-maxscale-on-ubuntu.md

 ### 5. Verify

-You can connect to the proxy with:
+You can connect to the nodes via the proxy with:

 ```bash
 mariadb -h 172.31.33.100 -u app_user -p